graphhopper/graphhopper/docs/core/deploy.md

 You enable them with `-XX:+UseZGC` or `-XX:+UseShenandoahGC`.
 Please note that especially ZGC and G1 require quite a bit memory additionally to the heap and so sometimes speed can be increased when you lower the `Xmx` value.

-If you want to support none-CH requests you should at least enable landmarks or limit the request to a certain distance via `routing.non_ch.max_waypoint_distance` (in meter, default is 1).
+If you want to support none-CH requests you should consider enabling landmarks or limit requests to a certain distance via `routing.non_ch.max_waypoint_distance` (in meter, default is 1) or to a node count via `routing.max_visited_nodes`.
 Otherwise it might require lots of RAM per request!
 See [#734](https://github.com/graphhopper/graphhopper/issues/734).

 ### API Tokens